-Above: A generously sized Flat Sheet big enough to be tucked in all around the mattress is available in four sizes at prices ranging from $138 to $192 from Rough Linen.
+Above: A generously sized Flat Sheet big enough to be tucked in all around the mattress is available in five sizes at prices ranging from $140 to $220 from Rough Linen.

 Housekeeping is a personal thing.
 Next to religion, I can't think of a topic on which I have stronger opinions.
 (Don't get me started on bleach.)
 Your mother, like mine, knew how to make hospital corners.
 Perhaps you still employ this technique every time you make a bed.
 If not, re-learn; eighteen-year-old Army recruits can do it.
 Here's a Basic Training Video to refresh your memory.

 Secret No. 5: You don't need a top sheet.
 Instead, stuff a comforter inside a duvet cover (preferably a linen one) and let the cover do the job of a sheet.
 "The only function of a top sheet, if you have a duvet, is to wrap itself around your legs while you sleep and to become untucked," said Tricia.

 Bonus: by eliminating a top sheet, you will be able to make the bed faster and more easily in the morning.

 Secret No. 6: Buy the right size comforter insert to stuff inside the duvet cover.
 "The silly thing is there isn’t a standard for the sizes of duvet infills, so you can't just buy 'queen' or 'king' and be done with it; you have to measure your duvet cover," said Tricia.
 "To fill it up, buy an infill that is at least two or three inches larger.
 You can even buy one that's six inches larger, and the infill should mush nicely in there."
 On Tricia's bed is a Down Comforter from Warm Things.